WKU Transfer Admissions Information

 Explanation of Transfer Articulation

 - All credit is recorded in semester hours.
-Plus and minus grades will be recorded as
+Plus and minus grades will be recorded as the letter grade only.

 - Courses listed as TRAN EL-L (Transfer Elective Lower Division) or TRAN EL-U (Transfer